iammsg/Project4/README.md

 Overview
 ---

+This project uses deep neural networks and convolutional neural networks to clone driving behavior.
+It trains, validates and tests a model using Keras.
+The model will output a steering angle to an autonomous vehicle.

 1. [model.py](https://github.com/iammsg/Project4/blob/master/model.py) - The script used to create and train the model.
 2. [drive.py](https://github.com/iammsg/Project4/blob/master/drive.py) - The script to drive the car.
 3. [model.h5](https://github.com/iammsg/Project4/blob/master/model.h5) - The saved model.